Blue Heelers season 1

-The first season of the Australian police-drama Blue Heelers premiered on the Seven Network on 10 September 1993 and aired on Tuesday nights at 7:30 PM.
+The first season of the Australian police-drama Blue Heelers premiered on the Seven Network on 18 January 1994 and aired on Tuesday nights at 7:30 PM.
 The 45-episode season concluded on 22 November 1994.
-The show was a success, and by the end of its 45-episode first season the PJ-Maggie shippers had quickly amassed.
-It had an average rating of 2.5 Million and going to 3.5 million at its peak.
+It had an average rating of 2.5 million and going to 3.5 million at its peak.

 Its main cast included John Wood, Julie Nihill, Martin Sacks.
 Lisa McCune, William McInnes, Grant Bowler, Ann Burbrook, and Damian Walshe-Howling.

 Casting

-Main cast for this season consisted of:
+Ann Burbrook was originally cast as Maggie Doyle and Lisa McCune as Roz Patterson but the two swapped roles to avoid being typecast in the future.
+William McInnes was originally cast as PJ Hasham and Martin Sacks as Nick Schultz but the two swapped roles because McInnes "looked more like a Schultz".
+Roz was written out of the show before season's end, because the producers thought that they could do more with another police character, rather than a civilian.
+This allowed for the introduction of Adam Cooper to the group.